Betta-Testers/Imbrius-Kabasuji/README.txt

 BUILDING A RELEASE LEVEL:
 How to set up release tiles:
-1: Make sure the "Place Piece" button is toggled off and you can individually edit tiles.
+1: Make sure the "Place Piece" button is toggled off so you can individually edit tiles.
 2: From the drop down menu on the right hand side choose a color you would like to place.
 3: Click the number you would like to place, this toggles that number on.
 4: While the number button is toggled any click on a white board tile will make that board tile into a release tile with that number and color on it.
-5: To stop placing that number either toggle off the number being placed, or toggle another number to be able to place that one instead.
+5: To stop placing that number either toggle off the number being placed or toggle another number to be able to place that one instead.

+To remove a release tile, simply click it (with no toggle buttons selected).